loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

-## Epic Story
-As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like to keep track of my expenses so I can file my taxes easily every year.

 Persona | Child Story | Test Cases | Investable | GitHub Issue | Complete
 ------------ | ------------ | ------------- | ------------- | ------------- | -------------
 [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md) | A) I want track expenses easily | A1) I want to be able to add expenses to a booking | | |